Prospect of a coronavirus vaccine unites anti-vaxxers, conspiracy theorists and hippie moms in Germany

 RKI says its data from a wider range of health insurance companies estimates full measles coverage at 93 percent at school age — still below the 95 percent target.
 Health authorities single out late vaccinations as a particular problem, with only 74 percent of children receiving their second measles dose in the recommended time period.

-One of the hubs of Germany’s anti-vaxx movement is Baden-Württemberg, a wealthy region bordering France and Switzerland and home to auto giants Daimler and Porsche.
-During the peak of Germany’s anti-shutdown protests in May, the largest crowds congregated in the regional capital of Stuttgart.
+One of the hubs of Germany’s anti-vaccine movement is Baden-Württemberg, a wealthy region bordering France and Switzerland and home to auto giants Daimler and Porsche.
+During the peak of Germany’s shutdown protests in May, the largest crowds congregated in the regional capital of Stuttgart.
 More than 5,000 people marched through the streets, bolstered by a contingent of anti-vaxxers.

 Those tracking growing resistance to a hypothetical vaccine say people may feel a vaccine has become less urgent since Germany managed to flatten its coronavirus curve.